 Mold growth is a common headache among property owners.
 With over 100,000 identified mold species; the task of mold remediation might not be as easy as it sounds.

 Among the prominent mold types, molds of the Chaetomium types are considered to be the most destructive and dangerous.
-As a house owner, it is ideal for you to understand the characteristics of Chaetomium mold species and its impact.
+As a responsible house owner, it is handy to be knowledgeable about some characteristics of the Chaetomium mold species and its impact.

 What is Chaetomium?